 Verizon Wireless provides LTE coverage to the location a speeds that are seasonally marginal.
-Other carriers phone and data services may be marginal to non-existent outside of Forks, so those subscribers are advised download our driving directions before leaving Forks or have a satellite GPS system.
+Other carriers phone and data services may be marginal to non-existent outside of Forks, so those subscribers are advised download our driving directions before leaving Forks, have a satellite GPS system, or paper map.

 DINING and COMMERCE

 Three Rivers Resort on State Route 110 at Mora road at 2 miles away is the closest store with grocery provisions.
 The general store has a selection of native jewelry and art for sale.
-The restaurant has take-out dining currently.
-When La Push is open, groceries and fuel and convenience take-out is also available in La Push at the Lonesome Creek Store.
-The Rivers Edge Restaurant is La Push is another dining choice with excellent waterfront location, but lies within the currently closed reservation.
-Forks is 20 minutes away with a variety of dining and provisions.
+Basic provisions and select Post Office services are available at Lonesome Creek Store, however LA PUSH IS CLOSED LIKELY TO OUTSIDERS FOR THE ENTIRE 2020 SEASON.
+Forks is 20 minutes away with a variety of services, dining and provisions.